demondeployer7/Cognito_AI/README.md

-# Personal Assistant with Gemma3n
+# Cognito_AI :: Personal Assistant with Gemma3n

 An AI-powered personal assistant that integrates with Google Calendar and Gmail using your custom Gemma3n model from Hugging Face.